-Amblygonite are beautiful mint aqua gemstones from Brazil’s Morro Redondo Mine.
-A decade ago, Amblygonite was limited to specialist gem/mineral collections and museums.
-Thankfully, relatively new chance discoveries in Brazil have brought this beautiful, incredibly rare, exotic gemstone out of glass cabinets and into jewelry.
+Amblygonite are incredibly scarce, beautiful mint aqua gemstones from Brazil’s famed Morro Redondo Mine, situated near Coronel Murta in the Brazilian state of Minas Gerais (General Mines), an esteemed locale renowned internationally for its fine gemstones.
+Once restricted to specialist collections and museums, Amblygonite’s relatively new chance discoveries in Brazil have brought this beautiful, exotic gemstone out of glass cabinets and into jewelry.

 Beauty

-Usually white, cream or pastel yellow, Amblygonite’s most prized color is an unusual and highly desirable mint aqua; pastel to medium toned bluish-greens to greenish-blues, sometimes with hints of lime.
-This unlikely, but beautiful color accentuates both its rarity and appeal, possessing visual similarities to Apatite, Beryl, Hiddenite, and Paraíba Tourmaline.
-Amblygonite is very challenging for the lapidary due to four different directions of cleavage at different angles from one another, all with varying qualities.
-Despite these challenges, Amblygonite is finished eye-clean, the highest quality clarity grade for colored gemstones, displaying a desirable even color, good brilliance, high luster, and excellent scintillation (play of light).
+Usually white, cream or pastel yellow, Amblygonite’s most prized colors are unusual and highly desirable mint aqua; light to medium saturated (strength of color) and toned (lightness or darkness of color), bluish-greens to greenish-blues, sometimes with hints of lime.
+These unlikely, but beautiful colors accentuate both its rarity and appeal, possessing visual similarities to Apatite, Beryl, Hiddenite, and Paraíba Tourmaline.

-Amblygonite (pronounced Am-Blig-O-Night) is a fluorophosphate mineral, composed of aluminum, fluoride, hydroxide, lithium, phosphate, and sodium.
-The mineral was first discovered in Saxony, Germany by August Breithaupt in 1817, and named by him from the Greek ‘amblus’, meaning blunt, and ‘gouia’, meaning angle, because of the obtuse (i.e. slightly differs from 90°) angle between its cleavages.
-This distinguishes it from similar appearing gems such as Apatite, Beryl, Hiddenite, Quartz, Scapolite, and some Feldspar.
-Later it was found at Montebras, Creuse, France, and at Hebron in Maine, USA.
-Because of slight differences in optical character and chemical composition the names Montebrasite and Hebronite have been applied to the minerals from these deposits.
+Amblygonite (pronounced: Am-Blig-O-Night) is a fluorophosphate mineral, composed of aluminum, fluoride, hydroxide, lithium, phosphate, and sodium.
+The mineral was first discovered in 1817 at Saxony, Germany by German mineralogist and professor, August Breithaupt (1791 – 1873).
+It was named by him from the Greek ‘amblus’, meaning blunt, and ‘gouia’, meaning angle, because of the obtuse (slightly differs from 90°) angle between its cleavages.
+This distinguishes it from similar appearing gems such as Apatite, Beryl, Hiddenite, Quartz, Scapolite, and some Feldspars.
+Also found at Montebras, Creuse, France, and at Hebron in Maine, USA, because of slight differences in optical character and chemical composition the names, ‘Montebrasite’ and ‘Hebronite’ have been applied to the minerals from these deposits.
 Amblygonite is generally white, cream or pastel yellow, but can also be beige, blue, colorless, green, grey, pink, or purple.
-The mineral occurs in pegmatite deposits with Apatite, Spodumene, Tourmaline and other lithium-bearing minerals.
-As a mineral, Amblygonite contains about 10 percent lithium and has been used as a source of lithium.
+The mineral occurs in pegmatites (coarsely crystalline igneous rock) with Apatite, Spodumene, Tourmaline, and other lithium-bearing minerals.
+Mineral Amblygonite contains about 10 percent lithium and is used commercially.

 Rarity